Alpha Comae Berenices: Properties

 Although Alpha Comae Berenices bears the title "alpha", at magnitude 4.32 it is actually fainter than Beta Comae Berenices.

 It is a binary star, with almost equal components of magnitudes 5.05 m and 5.08 m orbiting each other with a period of 25.87 years.
 The system, estimated to be 58 light-years distant, appears so nearly "edge-on" from the Earth that the two stars appear to move back-and-forth in a straight line with a maximum separation of only 0.7 arcsec.
-Eclipses are predicted to occur between the two components however they have not been successfully observed due to miscalculations of the time of eclipse.
+Eclipses are predicted to occur between the two components, however they have not been successfully observed due to miscalculations of the time of eclipse.
+If eclipses do occur, the next primary eclipse is expected to be around 27 September 2040; the next date for a secondary eclipse, which has only a 3.3% probability of happening, is 11 January 2026.

 The mean separation between them is approximately 10 AU, about the distance between the Sun and Saturn.

 The binary star has a visual companion, CCDM J13100+1732C, of apparent magnitude 10.2, located 89 arcseconds away along a position angle of 345°.

 Alpha Comae Berenicis forms an isosceles triangle with globular star clusters Messier 53 and NGC 5053.
 The apparent diameter of this triangle is a little more than one degree.
 The location of Alpha Comae Berenicis is westward (preceding) of both globular star clusters.